ZalmanKelber/Counterpoint/README.md

   * Sharps are now permitted (on C, F and G as well as D# in Aeolian)

+  * Simplification: don't allow cross relations to occur within the same melody (TO DO: fix remaining violations)

   * If the Counterpoint is in the upper voice, it may start and/or end a fifth above the mode's "final"

   We now consider the requirements of harmony: